hackdaymanifesto/site/index.markdown

 ### Dietary requirements

 Not everyone in the technical community is hypercarnivorous.
-Be sure to check with your attendees for dietary requirements: food allergies, vegetarians, vegans and people with dietary restrictions.
+Be sure to check with your attendees for dietary requirements and be careful and gentle with this preferences, vegan is different from vegetarian and food intolerances and allergies can be [dangerous](https://en.wikipedia.org/wiki/Food_allergy).
+Check with your attendees if they are vegetarians, vegans or people with dietary restrictions.
 Make provisions to ensure they are provided for equally.
 If you're on a budget, prioritise allergies and vegan alternatives; the vegan alternative will satisfy most non-allergy based requirements.
 Common food allergies include milk,